ola-smaha/Animal_Intakes_and_Outcomes_Analysis/README.md

 <div>

 > Hello world!
-This is the project’s summary that describes the project, plain and simple, limited to the space available.
+This is the project’s summary that describes the project, plain and simple, limited to the space available: <br>
-> A comprehensive analysis of the factors influencing animals intakes and outcomes in shelters and centers distributed among five regions across the United States.<br>These factors include animal age, sex, type, breed as well as socio-economic indicators like population, per capita income and unemployment rate.<br>
+> A comprehensive analysis of the factors influencing animals intakes and outcomes in shelters and centers distributed among five regions across the United States.<br>These factors include animal gender, type, and breed as well as socio-economic indicators like population, per capita income and unemployment rate.<br>
 **[PROJECT PHILOSOPHY](#project-philosophy) • [PROTOTYPING](#prototyping) • [TECH STACKS](#stacks) • [IMPLEMENTATION](#demo) • [HOW TO RUN?](#run)**

 </div>